sassoftware/viya4-iac-aws/docs/community/README.md

 ## Submitting a Community-Contributed Feature

-Submit a Community-Contributed Feature by creating a GitHub PR in this project.
+Submit a community contributed Feature by creating a GitHub PR in this project.
 The PR should include the source code, unit tests and any required documentation including expected content for the docs/community/community-config-vars.md file.

 ## What if a Community-Contributed Feature breaks

-If you encounter issues while using a community-contributed feature, start a [GitHub Discussion](https://github.com/sassoftware/viya4-iac-aws/discussions) or open a Pull Request to fix the issue.
+If you encounter issues while using a community contributed feature, start a [GitHub Discussion](https://github.com/sassoftware/viya4-iac-aws/discussions) or open a Pull Request to fix the issue.
 As a last resort, you can create a GitHub Issue to inform the community about the problem.

-If a community-contributed feature is implemented as required, disabling the community feature should serve as a way to remove any impact that it has on the project.
+If a community contributed feature is implemented as required, disabling the community feature should serve as a way to remove any impact that it has on the project.
 Community contributed features that affect the project when disabled should be re-worked to prevent that behavior.